cmiskin1993/pet-dating-app-project/README.md

 ### How to install / use
 * Fork and clone repository into your own GitHub
-* Run json-server --watch db.json to start the server
+* Run json-server --port 3001 --watch db.json to start the server
-* Open index.html in the browser
+* npm install
+* npm start